 There are a few basic guidelines when importing from China, including:

 Understanding the basic concepts associated with how to import from China can help make the import process hassle-free.
 Our guidelines below can help you learn the process, but getting in touch with one of our licensed customs brokers can make the process even simpler.
 We'll provide you with the specific help you need when importing from China

 To keep trade flowing from China to the U.S. some tariffs and regulations have been lifted.
 This greases the wheels of commerce during times of economic uncertainty.
 Items you can import from China that are exempt from tariffs include:

-With so many goods exempt from tariffs and surging demand for imported goods, 2020 might be a great year to source and import goods from China.
+With so many goods exempt from tariffs and surging demand for imported goods, many importers are seizing the opportunity.

 If you need help navigating the uncertainty of importing face masks or any other critical need product during this time, our experienced team at USA Customs Clearance, Powered by AFC International, can provide the guidance and assistance you need.
 With our team of licensed customs brokers and customs clearance consultants, we can answer any questions you may have about the process.